TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 * An event handler is created for incoming messages from Node-RED.
 It checks for reload and UI requests and deals with them automatically.
 * Automatically loads the default stylesheet if you haven't loaded your own.

-Normally, you will not have to pass any options to this function (unlike the equivalent function in the older `uibuilderfe.js` library before uibuilder v5).
+Normally, you will not have to pass any options to this function.
 However, see the troubleshooting section if you are having problems connecting correctly.

-If you do need the options, there is now only a single object argument with only two possible properties:
+If you do need the options, there is now only a single object argument:

 ```javascript
 uibuilder.start({